 - Healthy – Fewer fats and oils are used in the cooking process, also fewer nutrients are lost during cooking.

 - Convenient – Cook steak to perfection well in advance then add that final sear right at the end… Perfect to impress guests at a dinner party

-- Flavor – All that goodness is sealed in and the steak cooks in its own juices, the results are steaks that are succulent, tender, juicy, and crammed full of flavor.
+- Flavor – All that goodness is sealed in a plastic bag and the steak cooks in its own juices.
+The results are an amazingly good steak that is succulent, tender, juicy, and crammed full of flavor.